 How Much Does Boudoir Photography Cost in the Seattle Area, and Why?

 Boudoir pricing varies because not every session is built the same way.
-Some sessions are designed to be quick and efficient.
-Others are designed to be immersive, guided, and deeply personal.
-The difference isn’t just time on the calendar, it’s the level of intention behind the experience.
+Some sessions are designed to be quick and efficient, under 1 hour.
+Others are designed to be immersive, guided, and deeply personal, up to 3 hours.
+The difference isn’t just time on the calendar, it’s the level and type of intention behind the experience.

 A full boudoir experience involves thoughtful preparation, expert lighting and posing, professional hair and makeup, careful retouching, and a private space where you can actually relax.
 That kind of care takes time and skill.
 And time and skill are part of what you’re investing in.